andreeaiosip/what-a-track/README.md

 * Music lover
 * Computer literate

+#### Design and colors
+After I have decided the background, I have started trying different colors for the text.
+I have use [Color Wheel - Color Calculator](https://www.sessions.edu/color-calculator/) to create the color scheme.
+I have used #a0385b as base color, taken with color and worked with analagous color to complement the color scheme.
 #### Design wireframes / mock-ups:

 I had to change from the initial design concept of wireframes and structure because the initial concept was very complex and would've taken more time to implement all the APIs I wanted to use: Musixmatch and Songkick.These features can be implented at a later stage.